-If there are any vulnerabilities which meet the above criteria, and for which the vendor provided patch has been available for more than 14 days prior to testing, record a Fail result for the sub-test.
+If there are any vulnerabilities which meet the above criteria, and the vendor has provided a vulnerability fix which has been available for more than 14 days, record a Fail result for the sub-test.

 Otherwise, record a Pass result.